 For many collectors, pliers are typically thought of as strictly utilitarian, sometimes rather crude, and not holding much value as compared with other vintage or antique tool categories.
 Exceptions to this would include pliers from the 18th century and earlier, or unusually interesting patented examples.
 Often, pliers are paired with wrenches in large quantities as lots in antique tool auctions.
-Higher-end antique tool auctions, such as Stanley or Brown, generally do not include pliers at all.
+Higher-end antique tool auctions, such as the David Stanley U.K. (before 2017) or Brown International, generally do not include pliers at all.

 On the other hand, within the piano specialist’s user community, pliers have a rather elevated position, and some of today’s piano technicians will pay the $150 or more price tag for a specialized set of piano pliers, such as voicing pliers, either for needling or for compression.
 The various types of specialized pliers used within piano technology rivals that of earlier dentistry, in my opinion.
 Piano pliers are used for a wide range of tasks, from approximate and preliminary ones, to highly refined procedures.